nikhil-thampi/Copilot_Hack_session/README.md

 > - Your focus should be to explore how GitHub Copilot can help you to tackle even unknown codebase 🙂

 ### Exercise 1
-1. Understand the COBOL file in ***exercise3.cbl*** and identify the underlying logic of the program.
+1. Create a new Java workspace, which will call an API from US National Weather Service to get the current temperature for a specific zipcode or city.
+The code should evaluate the temperature and identify the corresponding climate for that region.
+2. Generate two unit test case scenarios for the newly created workspace.

+### Exercise 2

-2. Translate the codebase in exercise2.cbl to Python or Typescript using GitHub Copilot Chat
+1. Identify the issue in ***exercise4.py*** and fix it using GitHub Copilot chat.
+2. Verify whether there are opportunities to refactor and optimize the existing code base.
 3. Generate unit test cases for the newly created code
 4. Generate the documentation for the new code (including README markdown file).

-### Exercise 2

-1. Understand the existing logic in ***exercise5.cs*** and verify whether there are any existing issues/vulnerabilities.
-2. Add an additional feature to the existing solution using GitHub Copilot prompt crafting techniques.
-3. Create unit test cases for the updated code and generate the documentation to the program in such a way that a person who is comparatively new to C# should be able to understand the logic.

-### Exercise 3

-1. Double check with Thermofisher Team wherther we need a bonus Exercise

 ## You are now a champion of GitHub Copilot 🥳